richieganney/CV/README.md

 Twenty Recruitment, London (September 2017 - May 2019)
 Recruitment Consultant

+- Worked on the Change and Transformation department, recruiting Project and Programme Managers across Business and IT.
 - After taking ownership of my own desk I was quickly promoted to consultant.
-- Recruited people from the business and IT side.
 - Liaised with passive and active candidates weekly.
 Met, interviewed and built relationships with them.
 - Business development: built relationships with existing clients and targeted new clients to win business.
-- Market candidates weekly to prospective clients.
+- Marketed candidates weekly to prospective clients.
 - Provided clients with relevant market information.

 Achievements